asengupta/avishek.net/_posts/2024-08-10-cobol-rekt.md

 Such transformations are made easier when flowgraphs have a property called **reducibility**.
 There are several equivalent characterisations of flowgraphs.
 They are all explained in some depth [here](https://rgrig.blogspot.com/2009/10/dtfloatleftclearleft-summary-of-some.html), but I'll attempt to sim

+### Basic Blocks

+**Basic Blocks** are useful for analysing flow of the code without worrying about the specific computational details of the code.
+They are also useful (and the more pertinent use-case in our case) for rewriting / transpiling potential unstructured COBOL code (code with possibly arbitrary GOTOs) into a structured form / language (i.e., without GOTOs).

 ### The concept of a 'natural loop'

 {% mermaid %}